 - Harvesting the vineyard – we need to appreciate what we have and be grateful for the accomplishments however small

 - Winnowing – we need to select the best of what we have right now and not focus on the worst

 - Pressing the wine – we must squeeze the best that we can out of the grapes that we have right now

 - Drinking the Wine – we should celebrate as often as possible the gift of life, with our family and friends

-Obviously, it is physically impossible for any one of us to absorb and disseminate the millions of research studies and conclusions that are available on the web, but remember, we are looking for the best nutritional, exercise and thinking strategies that we can employ to build a better mind and body.
+This site is dedicated to exploring the best practices of how to improve your mood (even without meds), and reach your ideal body weight at the same time.
+Obviously, it is physically impossible for any one of us to absorb and disseminate the millions of research studies and conclusions that are available on the web, but remember, we are looking for the best nutritional, exercise and thinking strategies that we can employ to help depression and obesity.

-Just better, let’s keep improving every day.
+Let’s keep improving every day.